 The REsource Hub

 A hangout for renewable energy experts; pop in for a chat, browse the library, or book a one-to-one clinic session and get your alt tech dilemmas resolved!
-Part-funded by Suma Wholefoods (the UK’s biggest workers’ co-operative) and Weirdigans co-op and with volunteers sharing their knowledge of energy generation, energy storage and DC electrics, the Hub also hosted kids’ renewables workshops.
+With volunteers sharing their knowledge of energy generation, energy storage and DC electrics, the Hub also hosts kids’ renewables workshops.

 Windcraft – Traditional Greek-style Windmill, near the Craft area